Skip to content

 This means we can configure the number of threads (or CPUs) that FastQC uses to process multiple files in parallel to speed up the analysis.
 In Nextflow, we control this through the cpus directive.

 Recall that our FASTQC takes as input the reads_in channel which emits two .fastq files.
-We will configure the process to use 2 CPUs so each file gets run on 1 CPU each, simulataneously.
+We will configure the process to use 2 CPUs so each file gets run on 1 CPU each (the maximum CPUs fastqc will use per file), simulataneously.

 In your main.nf script, update the script definition in the FASTQC process to add the multithreading option: